sajya/sajya.github.io/source/docs/basic-application.md

 Application::getInstance()->terminate()
 ```

-Or use which will process deferred tasks every time:
+Alternatively, you can use the `terminate` method on the `Guide` instance, which will process deferred tasks every time:

 ```php
 $response = $guide->terminate('{"jsonrpc": "2.0", "method": "sajya@hello", "id": 1}');